Government of Lithuania: Government operations

 The Government resolves the affairs of state at its sittings by adopting resolutions by majority vote of all the members of the Government.
 The Auditor General may also participate in the sittings of the Government.
 Minutes are taken and audio recordings are made of Government sittings, however, the government sittings have not been universally publicly broadcast.

 A Government resolution adopted in a sitting is signed by the prime minister and the Minister of the corresponding branch of the Government.

 The prime minister and the ministers are also entitled to attend the sittings of the Seimas, its Committees, Commissions and parliamentary groups, and to convey their opinion on the issues under consideration.

 The prime minister and the ministers may not hold any other offices (except being members of the Seimas), may not be employed in business, commercial and other private establishments or enterprises, and may not receive any remuneration other than the salary for their respective Government offices.
 The members of the Government can, however, receive remuneration for creative activities.

 The Office of the Government supports the Government in performing Government's and Prime Minister's functions.
 The Office of the Government is headed by the Chancellor of the Government.
-Giedrė Balčytytė has served as the Chancellor since December 2020.

-Current government
+Latest government

-In November 24, 2020 Ingrida Šimonytė was appointed the prime minister of the 18th government of the Republic of Lithuania since the restoration of independence in 1990.
-The Government was formed after the elections to Seimas in October 2020 and the subsequent coalition agreement between the Homeland Union-Lithuanian Christian Democrats (TS-LKD), Liberal Movement (LRLS), and Freedom Party (LP).
+On August 26, 2025 Inga Ruginienė was appointed the prime minister of the 20th government of the Republic of Lithuania since the restoration of independence in 1990.
+The Government was formed after Gintautas Paluckas resigned and the subsequent coalition agreement between the Social Democratic Party of Lithuania (LSDP), Dawn of Nemunas (NA), and Lithuanian Farmers, Greens and Christian Families Union (LVŽKŠS).

-The 18th cabinet of Lithuania was approved by the President of Lithuania on December 7, 2020.
-The approval of the Government Program and the swearing-in of the Government in the Parliament of Lithuania was held on December 11, 2020.
+The 20th cabinet of Lithuania was approved by the President of Lithuania on 25 September, 2025.
+The approval of the Government Program and the swearing-in of the Government in the Parliament of Lithuania was held on the same day.

-The following ministers are members of the Šimonytė Cabinet:
+The following ministers are members of the Ruginienė Cabinet: